atluriml/WaWe/README.md

        * filters include: price range, cuisine, dietary restriction, location,
 * Detail Screen
     * Screen with the chosen restaurant
+* Map Screen
-    * will include a map to showcase the directions and distance to the chosen restaurant
+    * will include a map to showcase the route from the user's location to the chosen restaurant
 * Profile Screen
     * user's profile
 * Favorites Screen